 This year’s “swag bag“ – given to all Academy Award nominees – has a whopping estimated value of over $100,000.
 It’s not “just an honor to be nominated,” it pays!
 But what are the potential tax ramifications of receiving cannabis chocolates, an exotic, luxury small-ship adventure, or a personalized stained glass portrait to name a few of the expensive items in the swag bag?

 For starters, the recipients will need to claim the fair market value of the bags as ordinary income rather than as a gift.
 A 2006 agreement reached by the IRS and the Academy of Motion Picture Arts and Sciences created this rule.

-Assuming the celebrity is in the highest tax bracket and a 39.6% rate applies, this year’s swag comes with a hefty tax price tag nearing $40,000.
+Assuming the celebrity is in the highest tax bracket and a 37% rate applies, this year’s swag comes with a hefty tax price tag that could be over $40,000 depending on the exact value of the swag bags.
 That may have some celebs seeing a red light rather than the red carpet.
 On the bright side, recipients of the goodie bags are allowed to donate the gifts to charity and receive a tax deduction, but they still have to claim the gifts as income.

 You may not have an Oscar nomination in your future, but keep in mind: gambling, lottery, raffle and sweepstakes winnings are taxable income.
 TurboTax will ask you about winnings and will help you every step of the way if you had a very lucky 2018.
 Ready for that refund?
 File today!